PeterHUistyping/Machine_Learning_Guidance/README.md

 # Machine Learning Guidance
-The Repo integrates a wide range of Machine Learning and Data Science projects of my own all together, including both theoretical and practical/applied.
+The Repo integrates a collection of my *Machine Learning and Data Science Projects*, including both Theoretical and Practical/ Applied.

-## Machine Learning
+## Machine Learning Knowledge Sharing
 ### Classification of Algorithm
 - Continuous